-However, in case of houses, preservation sometimes is not the answer.
-Parts of houses might be rotting, or becoming infested with mold and termites.
+However, in the case of houses, preservation sometimes is not the answer.
+Parts of houses might be rotting or infested with mold and termites.
 Preservation of a portion of the house masked by inferior renovation is also not worth the effort.
-In all these cases, restoring or better yet, remodeling is safer bet.
+In all these cases, restoring, or better yet, remodeling is the safer bet.

 Mindful collaboration of all stakeholders: Ensuring everyone is on the same page

 Unfortunately, the history of the house involved can heavily impact the remodeling decisions and choices.
 Worst case scenario, the project gets shelved.
-But, with CAD drafting services, you can actually whittle down this long stretch into a realistic amalgamation of history and modern trends.
+But, with CAD drafting services, you can create a realistic amalgamation of history and modern trends.

-Architectural design facilitates you in finding out why you want to remodel your house in the first place.
-Maybe you want to plan your family, or intend to use the house as a retirement home.
-After you figure this out, you can analyze if the design actually fits with your neighborhood – that could be a historic street with several other remodeled and restored houses, or a lone parcel of land.
+Architectural design encourages you to find out why you want to remodel your house in the first place.
+Maybe you want to plan for your family, or intend to use the house as a retirement home.
+After you figure this out, you can see if the design fits in your neighborhood – it could be a historic street with several other remodeled and restored houses, or a lane with new buildings.

-All this will help you determine the features from the design you should keep and discard.
-Based on your budget, style preference, and neighborhood compatibility, you can communicate your must-haves vs. nice to have.
+All this will help you determine the features of the design you should keep or discard.
+Based on your budget, style preference, and neighborhood compatibility, you can communicate your must-haves vs. nice-to-haves.

-Remodeling historic homes require custom designs, making the process longer than renovating modern spaces.
+Remodeling historic homes requires custom designs, making the process longer than renovating modern spaces.

 Since you’ve already picked out the style elements and furnishing choices in your house’s architectural design and shop drawings, you can now expect a realistic timeline from your contractor for getting the construction work completed.
-This will not only help you save a lot of hassle in packing, but money on needless moving out and temporary shifting as well.
+This will help you save not only a lot of hassle regarding packing, but money on moving out and temporary shifting.

 Maximum Value.
 Achieved.